Michael Rugg, ph.d. | principal investigator

 Sabina Srokova, BS | Doctoral Student

 Sabina graduated from the University of Essex (UK) in 2017 with a BSc (Hons) in Psychology.
 Sabina was involved in numerous research labs at Essex, but she had an especially rewarding experience working in the Memory and Aging Lab, where she developed her interest in the aging mind.
 Her current research interests include the cognitive and neural bases of age-related differences in memory and the effects of prior knowledge on episodic memory function.
-In her spare time, Sabina enjoys reading, drawing with her graphic tablet, lifting weights at the gym, and trying out new recipes.
+In her spare time, Sabina enjoys painting, being active at her local gym, and trying out new recipes.

 Derek received his BA in psychology in 2015 from Texas A&M University.
-He is currently an MS student in applied cognition and neuroscience at UT Dallas.
-His research interests include emotional memory and false memory.
-In his spare time he likes to listen to contemporary jazz, draw, and play competitive fighting games.
+He is currently a PhD student in Systems Neuroscience and is co-advised by Dr. Christa McIntyre Rodriguez and Dr. Michael Rugg.
+He researches emotional memory in animal models and in humans.
+In his spare time he likes to listen to music, draw, and play competitive fighting games.

 Aishwarya Sri Kandakumar, BS | Masters Student